otto-de-legacy/turing-microservice/README.md

 - config module: Adds hierarchical configuration with files, environment variables and command-line arguments.
 - health module: Adds an express route for an health check.
 - logging module: Adds multi-transport async logging.
+- mongo module: Adds a port to mongodb.
 - server module: Adds an express server.
 - status module: Adds aggregation of sub-statuses and express routes for an html and json status report.
 - vault module: Adds a promise for merging secrets from vault with config.

 next up:
-- mongo module: Adds a port to mongodb.
-(BS: do it now!)
 - toggles module: Adds feature-toggles support.
   - toggles-mongo module: Adds toggle persistence to mongodb.
 - jobs module: Adds jobs support.